 - Engage in continuous learning as a confident, dedicated, and diverse team

 Strategic Plan (2018 – 2023, revised 2022)

 We embrace a culture of engagement and participate in the educational mission of Williams.
-By fostering a stimulating and inclusive exchange of ideas, we enact community around knowledge and information and take advantage of every point of engagement to develop values of diversity, equity, inclusion, and accessibility with our users.
+By fostering a stimulating and inclusive exchange of ideas, we enact community around knowledge and information to continually develop values of diversity, equity, inclusion, and accessibility alongside our users.

 - Finalize the shared understanding of engagement that informs library services and programs